sath111/SpecRV-A-Speculative-Branch-Prediction-Engine-for-RV32I-Pipeline-Processors/Simulation/Simulation.md

 lw   x4, 0(x3)        # x4 = 5
 add  x5, x4, x2       # x5 = 5 + 5 = 10
 ```
-Purpose:
-Validates that instructions not dependent on branches are still correctly executed even with memory interaction.
+**Purpose**: validates that instructions not dependent on branches are still correctly executed even with memory interaction.
 It checks for proper behavior of pipeline flush logic when no branches are involved.
 **Waveform Observation**
 ![Waveform Test 2](../Image/waveform_test2.png)